Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • Return the thumbs to the base of the vagina, and repeat.

 Remember to go slowly and be gentle.
-If you are too rough, you can cause irritation or infection.
+Being too rough can cause irritation or infection.
 As you progress with perineal massage, you can introduce Kegel exercises into your routine as well.

 References